 Snowshoe hikes are fun for all ages.
-Inside the Visitor Center, a Park Ranger will first provide basic snowshoeing instructions, and then everyone will travel by car to the trailhead or area of the National Lakeshore preselected for that day.
-Once there, the Park Ranger will help participants learn about the park’s unique features and winter’s effect on them by exploring and discovering clues on site.
-Be prepared and plan to be outside until about 3:00 p.m.
-Dress in layers and wear waterproof boots to be the most comfortable.
+Inside the visitor center, rangers will first provide an introduction and basic snowshoeing instructions, and then everyone will travel by car to the trailhead or area of the National Lakeshore pre-selected for that day.
+Once there, the ranger will help participants learn about the park’s unique features and winter’s effect on them by exploring and discovering clues on site.
+Be prepared and plan to be outside for about two hours.
+Dress in layers and wear waterproof boots to be most comfortable.

 Not only is snowshoeing easy, fun, and good exercise, it is also an activity that can be enjoyed by all ages.
-The ranger-led hikes are mildly strenuous, yet they proceed at a leisurely pace for usually no more than one and a half miles.
+The ranger-led hikes are mildly strenuous, yet they proceed at a leisurely pace for only one and a half miles at the most.